 Additionally, automated tools driven by AI and ML can close the talent gap between data scientists and regular business users.
 These reduce the manual efforts technical users must execute to deliver on basic analytics requirements, allowing them to focus on more value-added activities instead.

 The real value of analytics emerges only through the interpretation and imagination of human beings.
 Historically, the most sophisticated analytics capabilities have been out of reach to business users.
-But new, AI-driven tools allow business users to develop data models, narratives, and presentations that once required a data scientist’s expertise.
+But now, AI-driven tools allow business users to develop data models, narratives, and presentations that once required a data scientist’s expertise.

 Indeed, real success in analytics emerges when nontechnical users can build, share, and leverage insights without explicit knowledge of data structures, hierarchies, and measures that constitute the world of data scientists.
 To this end, business leaders can enable business users with a more “subtle” AI.
-They can provide business users with forecasts that rely on AI, for example, but don’t require plug-in algorithms, knowledge of algorithms, or an understanding of how AI is working.
+They can provide business users with forecasts that rely on AI, for example, but don’t require plug-in algorithms, knowledge of algorithms, or an understanding of how AI works.

 For example, chatbots enhance business-user experiences when interacting with analytics applications thanks to their intuitive, AI-driven capabilities.
 Chatbots dramatically reduce the time it takes to explore trusted business data as a result.